hemanta-sfsu/CSC666-02-Lexicon-Sentiment-Analysis/README.md

 - To update the file source, goto sentimentAnalysis.py file, change the test_directory to the directory of the new file.
 Also update this name in line 17 and line 18 of the code (replace pos_directory with test_directory).
-- If a custom review is to be tested, update the "test_sentence" variable in the sentimentAnalysis.py file and replace  "sentence" in line 26 with "test_sentence"
+- If a custom review is to be tested, update the "test_sentence" variable in the sentimentAnalysis.py file and replace  "sentence" in line 26 with "test_sentence".
+For example: if the test sentence is "It was a good movie", update this string to the variable test_sentence and replace the variable "sentence" in line 26 with "test_sentence"

 *******************************************************